Scott Nichols is an Associate Professor of Evolutionary Cell Biology, in the Department of Biological Sciences.

 Research

-Our research focus is on the earliest events in animal evolution.
-How did cells first organize into tissues?
-How did cell and tissue types such as epithelia, muscles and neurons evolve?
-To address these questions, we study non-traditional animal models with key phylogenetic significance.
-We focus on sponges, but have keen interest in cnidarians, placozoans and ctenophores.
-Current projects in the lab include: 1) the evolution of epithelial organization and the origin of cell adhesion/polarity complexes, 2) the evolution of muscle from ancient contractile epithelia, and 3) the evolution of cellular mechanisms for microbial recognition and response.
+Current projects include: 1) the evolution of epithelial organization and the origin of cell adhesion/polarity complexes, 2) the evolution of cellular mechanisms for microbial recognition and response.
 Our research centers around the belief that curiosity-driven, fundamental research is key to innovation and discovery.

 Areas of Research